Organizing rules into rulesets

 - Creating rulesets

 Reduce development time and costs by creating rulesets.
-After you create rulesets, you can group rules, which are reusable elements of your application, in a logical way.
-As a result, you can conveniently manage, maintain, and reuse your rules.
+After you create a ruleset, you can group rules, which are reusable elements of your application, together in a logical way in the ruleset.
+As a result, you conveniently manage, maintain, and reuse your rules.

 - About the Ruleset Maintenance wizard

 The Ruleset Maintenance wizard helps you copy rulesets and ruleset versions into new versions, merge several ruleset versions into one version, move rules out of one ruleset into another, or change a ruleset version's number.